MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14-decimal_to_hexadecimal: Bash script that converts a number in base 10 stored in the environment variable DECIMAL to base 16.

 15. Everyone is a proponent of strong encryption
+16. The eggs of the brood need to be an odd number